 Enemy Detecting Radar: Listen Mode allows Joel to see the outlines of enemies through walls.
 But you have to crouch while using it.
 The twist is, however, that you can only do so if they produce sound - if they're sitting still, they won't register.

 Escort Mission: The negatives associated with this trope are averted.
 Ellie is highly competent and will seek cover when enemies are around, and if Joel is pinned down by one, she will do what she can to distract his attacker, including throwing things at him or directly attacking with her own weapons.
+It is also directly inverted when Joel is badly injured after falling onto a spike, and Ellie must escort him (with the player controlling Joel) to safety.

 Everything's Better with Monkeys: Joel and Ellie come across a trio of monkeys at the University, much to Ellie's delight; it's the first time she ever saw one.
 However, Joel finds a recording that implies that the monkeys were used as test subjects to find a cure for the infection, and the scientist in charge was bitten.